 How long is the process likely to take?

 It is impossible to give a detailed timeline of how long the process will take, as every case is different.
-Although most cases are managed within 6-9 months, there are always exceptions to the rule.
+Although most cases are managed within six to nine months, there are always exceptions to the rule.

 How much am I entitled to?

 In many cases we are unaware of the full value of the estate we are researching.
 As a result, it is not always possible to estimate individual entitlements until our research is complete, all the entitled relatives have been located and the claim has been accepted by the Treasury.

 What if I am not entitled after all, or the claim is not successful?
 Will I still have to pay you?

 Absolutely not.
 Our fee is conditional upon you receiving something from the estate.
 There is no catch – you will never be asked to pay more than an agreed percentage of your inheritance, so if the claim is unsuccessful and you receive nothing, you will pay us nothing.

 Is it possible for your fees to exceed what I receive from the estate?